 3D format: Top Bottom Normal

 Two stereo frames together, L and R are one on top of the other.
 They are not geometrically compressed.
 For this case use option: Top Bottom Normal.
-Correspondingly add 2 letters to the file name: tn or bn.
+Correspondingly add 2 letters to the file name: -t or -b.

-Where t - show the top picture first.
+Where t - show the top picture first (left).

-Or b - show the bottom picture first.
+Or b - show the bottom picture first (left).

 From the Format menu, you can select the desired format manually.
 Unlabelled files are shown as is as normal video.